Warriors-Haven-Gaming/WHFramework/docs/dev/porting.md

 ## 11. Adding vehicle spawners

-To allow players to request vehicels from an object, usually a laptop, you should add the following line to the object's Init field:
+To allow players to request vehicles from an object, usually a laptop, you should add the following line to the object's Init field:

 ```sqf